 Categorizing ingredients by shelf life

-Create an overview of your ingredients and their typical shelf life:
+Create a reference list of your ingredients and their typical shelf life:

-- 1-2 days: Fresh fish, oysters, delicate vegetables
+- 1-2 days: Fresh fish, oysters, delicate greens

 - 3-4 days: Meat, fresh herbs, soft cheeses